 So what are the worst stadium collapses in history?
 Take a look at this list and you'll see what sports stadiums have fallen apart, either because of age or a failure in its structure.

 Snow Dumps On The Metrodome

 The Metrodome, home of the Minnesota Vikings and Brett Favre's ego, has a special type of roof that is rumored to be the largest application of Teflon on Earth.

-This means that the roof is mostly supported not by beams or anything, but by air pressure that rises against the roof and helps support its dome-like shape.
+This means that the roof is mostly supported not by beams but by air pressure that rises against the roof and helps support its dome-like shape.
 That is, until something from the outside causes it to deflate.
-Something called snow.
+In this case, snow.

 Apocalypse ensues as this happens in mid December of 2010.

 This occurred at 5 a.m. on a Sunday morning, so no one was injured.